NajmKHoda/social-api/README.md

     SESSION_DURATION= # Length of a session, in seconds SESSION_ISSUER= # Name of the app providing the session
     ```
+    You can also declare a `PORT` variable if you want to bind to a port other than `8000`.
     You may refer to [`.env.example`](/.env.example) for a template.

 4. (optional) **Configure prohibited words**: